John is a former broadcaster, urban planner, comedy writer, and journalist living in Chicago.

 Film Technology and Style Innovations

-Director of Photography Gregg Toland reportedly volunteered to work with Welles on his first project at RKO, because he thought he could learn more from a person who didn’t know what was-- and wasn’t-- possible.
+Director of Photography Gregg Toland reportedly volunteered to work with Welles on his first project at RKO, because he thought he could learn more from a person who didn’t know what was (and wasn’t) possible.
 The ensuing collaboration proved to benefit from exactly that dynamic.
 Welles, coming from the world of radio drama and WPA theater productions (often supervising non-actors), had a unique vision for his production that was unencumbered by the limitations of typical Hollywood production staging, lighting, blocking, and casting.
 The resulting collaboration was a production that invented an entirely new set of rules for production and film photography that broke open storytelling boundaries.

 Before working with Welles, Toland was a highly respected Cinematographer, having been nominated for Academy Awards in 1935, 1937, 1939, and 1940.
 He won the award in 1939 for Wuthering Heights, and was known for making many technological and stylistic breakthroughs in his work with director John Ford.
-But when Welles’ vision and innovative staging was matched with Toland’s expertise and professionalism, the pair made breakthroughs that challenged conventions and created an entirely new film language.
+But when Welles’ vision and innovative staging were matched with Toland’s expertise and professionalism, the pair made breakthroughs that challenged conventions and created an entirely new film language.

 Citizen Kane made heavy use of new and emerging technologies and techniques such as the optical printer, deep focus lighting and lenses, in-camera composites, low-key lighting, extreme low-angle perspectives, and radical close-ups.
 Groundbreaking and unusual techniques such as heavy use of matte drawings, jump-cut edits, animation, hand-held camera shots, wide-open camera apertures, arc lighting, and distressing the film to achieve an aged look were also used.